l0c0b0b0/bit00/README.md

 ### Supporting Packages

-Several commands used in AutoRecon may need to be installed, deppending on your OS:
+Several commands used in BIT00 may need to be installed, deppending on your OS:

 * seclist
 * curl